apollographql/apollo-client/docs/source/meteor.md

 `createMeteorNetworkInterface(customNetworkInterface = {})`

-The `customNetworkInterface` is an optional object that can have any [`NetworkInterface` options](http://dev.apollodata.com/core/network.html).

-Defining a `customNetworkInterface` object extends or replaces fields of the default configuration provided by the package.
+`customNetworkInterface` is an optional object that replaces fields of the default configuration:

-The default configuration of the network interface is:
 - `uri`: `Meteor.absoluteUrl('graphql')`, points to the default GraphQL server endpoint, such as http://locahost:3000/graphql or https://www.my-app.com/graphql.
 - `opts`: `{}`, additional [`FetchOptions`](https://github.github.io/fetch#options) passed to the [`NetworkInterface`](http://dev.apollodata.com/core/network.html#createNetworkInterface).
 - `useMeteorAccounts`: `true`, enable the Meteor User Accounts middleware to identify the user with every request thanks to her login token.